“One must approach music with a serious vigor and, at the same time, with great, affectionate joy.”

 Don’t begin with information about your education or childhood – you’ll typically place such details toward the end of a bio.

-You might clump similar items together – such as solo versus ensemble performances – or you could loosely arrange things in reverse-chronological order, provided that your recent work encapsulates the image you want to convey.
+You might clump similar items together – e.g., solo performances, ensemble experience, recordings – or you could loosely arrange things in reverse-chronological order, provided that your recent work encapsulates the image you want to convey.

 If you’re unsure which organizational structure to use, draft two or more configurations.